-Serve the Chicken Mushroom Bowtie Pasta with a green salad or other green vegetable and you have a great meal.
+Serve the Chicken Mushroom Bowtie Pasta with a green salad or other green vegetable like this sautéed arugula and you have a great meal.
 Maybe some crusty bread, too, if you are so inclined.
 Oh yes, don’t forget about the wine…

 I wasn’t sure what would work best with this dish, so I got input from Ray Schaefer at Pairings when I first made the recipe.
 He immediately thought a sparkling rose would work well with the creamy sauce, and pointed me in the direction of the Louis Bouillot Cremant de Bourgogne Perle d’Aurore.
 This dry sparkling wine was pleasant to sip while I finished cooking the meal, and was right on target as a pairing for the dish.
 I’ve since gained a greater appreciation for bubbly as a good pairing option for creamy sauces.